OpenRefine/openrefine.org/docs/technical-reference/writing-extensions.md

 Java code is built into the sub-directory `classes` inside `MOD-INF`, and supporting external Java jars are in the `lib` sub-directory.
 Those will be automatically loaded by Butterfly.
 (The build.xml script is wired to compile into the `classes` sub-directory.)

 Client-side code is in the inner `module` sub-directory.
-They can be plain old .html, .css, .js, and image files, or they can be [LESS](http://lesscss.org/) files that get processed into CSS.
+They can be plain old .html, .css, .js, and image files.
 There are also Velocity .vt files, but they need to be routed inside `MOD-INF/controller.js`.

 `MOD-INF/controller.js` lets you configure the extension's initialization and URL routing in Javascript rather than in Java.
 For example, when the requested URL path is either `/` or an empty string, we process and return `MOD-INF/index.vt` ( [see http://127.0.0.1:3333/extension/sample/](http://127.0.0.1:3333/extension/sample/) if OpenRefine is running).

 The `init()` function in `controller.js` allows the extension to register various client-side handlers for augmenting pages served by Refine's core.
 These handlers are feature-specific.
 For example, [this is where the jython extension adds its parser](https://github.com/OpenRefine/OpenRefine/blob/master/extensions/jython/module/MOD-INF/controller.js#L46).
-As for the sample extension, it adds its script `project-injection.js` and style `project-injection.less` into the `/project` page.
+As for the sample extension, it adds its script `project-injection.js` and style `project-injection.css` into the `/project` page.
 If you [view the source of the /project page](http://127.0.0.1:3333/project), you will see references to those two files.

 ### Wiring Up the Extension {#wiring-up-the-extension}